Creed-Petitt/blaze/README.md

 ![C++](https://img.shields.io/badge/c%2B%2B-20-blue)
 ![Status](https://img.shields.io/badge/status-beta-yellow)

-**Blaze** is a high-performance, zero-config C++20 web framework built for extreme and developer simplicity.
+**Blaze** is a high-performance, zero-config C++20 web framework built for peak developer experience.
 It combines an internalized, non-blocking engine with an elegant API to build the fastest backends on the planet.

 ## Requirements